qcao/shtookovina/README.md

 * for users that don't know Common Lisp there is Wizard that can configure most of parameters;

-* there's also a built-in tutorial.
+* there's also a built-in interactive tutorial.

 ## Building and Installation